lassenym/pacman-helper/README.md

 - **system**
 - **dependency**

-Packages required by others are auto-categorized as **dependencies**; the rest require manual categorization.
-Once a package is sorted, it’s saved in `data.json` and won’t need re-sorting.
+Packages installed as dependencies are categorized as **dependencies**; the rest require manual categorization.
+Once a package is sorted, it’s saved in `pkg_data.db` and won’t need re-sorting.

 ### Commands